ASIA • INVESTMENT

 “Our primary goal was to find a manufacturer that could meet our demands for precision and quality.
 We were exploring opportunities in Korea and China and when we heard of the K-startup Grand Challenge, we decided to run for it.
-We had no idea the range of opportunities we’d find, but believed that with the legitimacy of government support we’d be able to more effectively build local connections.
+We had no idea the range of opportunities we’d find but believed that with the legitimacy of government support we’d be able to more effectively build local connections.
 We weren’t wrong.
 The program provided us with free working space and facilities, startup mentors, networking opportunities with investors and partners, as well as return flights.
 So we could really focus on achieving our business goals while we were there.”

 Fingertips Lab developed a dial to improve safety using mobile apps while driving.
-After a successful Kickstarter campaign they came to korea to find a manufacturing partner.
+After a successful Kickstarter campaign, they came to Korea to find a manufacturing partner.

-Jazz Tan, an entrepreneur from Malaysia and Founder of YouthsToday, also participated last year and gained rapid market access thanks to support during the program.
+Jazz Tan, an entrepreneur from Malaysia and Founder of YouthsToday, also participated last year and gained rapid market access thanks to supporting during the program.
 “Since we joined the program, I’m happy to say we’ve been signing new customers and partnerships much faster than expected,” she said in an article on TechinAsia.
-Her efforts networking with foreign founders in Seoul also paid dividends.
+Her efforts in networking with foreign founders in Seoul also paid dividends.
 “There are a number of established foreign companies in Seoul and, more often than not, the founders/CEOs are happy to provide some advice or introduce you to a potential client or lead.”

 By the end of the program YouthsToday, which connects corporate marketers with millennials, had made confident strides into the Korean market. “we are in over 20 Korean universities and helping connect four corporate clients with thousands of students in Korea.
 Our future plans involve engaging with up to 200 universities and academies here in the country.”

 Fingertips Lab also made significant headway.
 “During the challenge, we were able to meet Korea’s biggest auto manufacturer, Hyundai Motors.
-Given the nature of Korean conglomerates this could have taken years to achieve on our own.
-We also won US$100,000 first place prize at the demo day.
+Given the nature of Korean conglomerates, this could have taken years to achieve on our own.
+We also won US$100,000 first-place prize at the demo day.
 That gave us even more exposure to collaboration with other local companies.”